Ultraviolet Disinfection: What To Know

 3. Keep silicone items separated.

-Silicone has this nasty habit of damaging its like.
+Silicone has this nasty habit of damaging its ilk.
 If silicone toys are left touching each other, they will disfigure or even melt.

-Luckily, the UVee Clean comes with separating racks, so that you can sanitize multiple silicone toys at once whilst keeping them from touching – maximizing the power of the UV disinfection.
+Luckily, the UVee Clean comes with separating racks so that you can sanitize multiple silicone toys at once while keeping them from touching – maximizing the power of the UV disinfection.

 Don’t expose your skin to your UV-C disinfecting device

-When using the UVee Clean, which works as an enclosed container, as long as you’ve got the lid down, you’re safe.
+When using the UVee Clean, you’re safe as long as you’ve got the lid down.

 5. Keep items clean after sanitization by bagging them.